DjoserKhemSimeu/GP-GPU_Project/README.md

 # Wednesday 8 january
 ## Perfoormance comparison between Numpy VS Cuda implementation
 ![Nash_results](images/Nash_comparison_plot.png)
-As we can see on the graph, by comparing
 # Sunday 9 february
 ## Report Structure
 ### Abstract